NKorean Olympic ice hockey players arrive in South

-SEOUL: A dozen North Korean female ice hockey players entered the South Thursday to form a unified team — the Koreas’ first for nearly three decades — at next month’s Winter Olympics.
+SEOUL: A dozen North Korean female ice hockey players joined their Southern counterparts on Thursday to form a unified team—the Koreas’ first for nearly three decades—at next month’s Winter Olympics.

 The Pyeongchang Winter Games have triggered an apparent rapprochement on the divided peninsula, where tensions have been high over the nuclear-armed North’s weapons ambitions.

-Wearing padded team tracksuits against the cold — emblazoned “DPR Korea”, the North’s official name — the 12 skaters crossed the land border near Kaesong, before setting off in a convoy for the South’s national ice hockey facility at Jincheon to start training with their new teammates.
+Wearing padded team jackets against the cold—emblazoned “DPR Korea,” the North’s official name—the 12 athletes crossed the land border near Kaesong.

-They accompanied a sports delegation from Pyongyang who will prepare for the arrival of its other athletes for next month’s Games, Seoul’s unification ministry said.
+Their new teammates presented them with bouquets of flowers when they arrived at the South’s national ice hockey facility at Jincheon to start training.

+“I am glad that the North and the South have got together to compete,” reports cited the North’s coach Pak Chol Ho as saying.

+Since the division of the peninsula the two Koreas have only competed as unified teams in 1991, when their women won the team gold at the world table tennis championship in Japan, and their under-19 footballers reached the world championship quarter-finals in Portugal.

-The North is contributing 12 players to the unified ice hockey squad, in addition to the original 23 South Korean skaters, the two Koreas and the International Olympic Committee agreed at the weekend.
+The North is contributing 12 players to the ice hockey squad, in addition to the original 23 South Korean skaters, the two sides and the International Olympic Committee agreed at the weekend.

-Public anger has also been fanned by senior Seoul officials who sought to justify the decision on the grounds that the female team had no real medal chances anyway.
+Public anger has also been fanned by senior Seoul officials who sought to justify the decision on the grounds that the women’s team had no real medal chances anyway.

-The row has taken a toll on the popularity of dovish South Korean President Moon Jae-In, whose latest job approval ratings dived to 60 percent — the lowest since he took office last May.
+The row has taken its toll on the popularity of dovish South Korean President Moon Jae-In, whose job approval ratings have dived to 60 percent—the lowest since he took office last May.

 The RealMeter survey blamed the controversy over the joint team and public perception that Moon’s administration made too many concessions to the North to secure its participation at the Olympics.

-The joint female ice hockey team is scheduled to have a warm-up match with Sweden in the western city of Incheon on February 4.
+The joint ice hockey team is scheduled to have a warm-up match against Sweden in the western city of Incheon on February 4.

 The figure skating pair, Ryom Tae-Ok and Kim Ju-Sik, are the only North Korean athletes to have met the Winter Olympics qualifying standards.